Functional safety: Space

-Medical

-Modern E/E/PS medical devices are being certified to 510(k) on the basis of the industry sector specific IEC EN 62304 standard, based on IEC EN 61508 concepts.

 Automotive

-The automotive industry has developed the ISO 26262 Road Vehicles Functional Safety Standard based on IEC 61508.
+The automotive industry has developed ISO 26262 "Road Vehicles Functional Safety Standard" based on IEC 61508.
 The certification of those systems ensures the compliance with the relevant regulations and helps to protect the public.
-The ATEX Directive has also adopted a functional safety standard, it is BS EN 50495:2010 'Safety devices required for the safe functioning of equipment with respect to explosion risks' covers safety related devices such as purge controllers and Ex e motor circuit breakers.
-It is applied by Notified Bodies under the ATEX Directive.
+The ATEX Directive has also adopted a functional safety standard, it is BS EN 50495:2010 "Safety Devices Required for the Safe Functioning of Equipment with Respect to Explosion Risks" covers safety related devices such as purge controllers and Ex e motor circuit breakers.
+It is applied by notified bodies under the ATEX Directive.
 The standard ISO 26262 particularly addresses the automotive development cycle.
 It is a multi-part standard defining requirements and providing guidelines for achieving functional safety in E/E systems installed in series production passenger cars.
-The standard ISO 26262 is considered a best practice framework for achieving automotive functional safety.
-(See also main article: ISO 26262).
+ISO 26262 is considered a best-practice framework for achieving automotive functional safety.
 The compliance process usually takes time as employees need to be trained in order to develop the expected competencies.